Evans-Ecology-Lab/forestTIME/README.md

 > It is **not** an official product of the US Forest Service.

 This R package contains functions to create annualized versions of FIA data.
 It can download raw FIA data from DataMart, merge required tables, interpolate between surveys, and re-estimate biomass and carbon from interpolated values.
 The output is a single dataframe with values for every tree in every year rather than the original panel design.
+Only base-intensity plots (`INTENSITY == 1`) are included.

 ## Installation